postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 The following example demonstrates the behavior of the default template when applied to different kinds of methods.
 Note that the output of iterators methods is buffered.
 This is visible in the program output.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/OverrideMethodDefaultTemplateAllKinds.cs name="Default template applied to all kinds of methods"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/OverrideMethodDefaultTemplateAllKinds.cs name="Default template applied to all kinds of methods"]

 ### Implementing a specific template for async or iterator methods